 And it’s designed to be read at home to help you develop an especially powerful presentation.

-A wholly unsatisfactory stance infests the business landscape, and you’ve seen it dozens of times.
+A pestilence infests the business landscape, and you’ve seen it dozens of times – the bad business presentation.

 You see it in the average corporate meeting, after-dinner talk, finance brief, or networking breakfast address.

-While unrelenting positivity is probably the best approach to presentation improvement, it helps at times to see examples of what not to do, particularly when the examples involve folks of lofty stature who probably ought to know better.
+While unrelenting positivity is probably the best approach to presentation improvement, it helps at times to see examples of what not to do.
+This is particularly true when the examples involve folks of lofty stature who probably ought to know better.

 If they don’t know better, this is likely a result of the familiar syndrome of those closest to the boss professionally not having the guts to tell the boss he needs improvement.